 But while Smith says some favourites will return, audiences will not see a repeat of last year’s concert.
 “I’ve written a few original Christmas songs over the past year, so we’ll be playing some of those, and have some new guests too,” she says.

 One of those new songs Smith wrote specifically for this year’s performance is Dear Santa, a song about gratitude.
 “This song talks about how Santa can skip my chimney because I have everything that I need, my family, and love surrounding me,” she explains.
 “It is a song about being thankful for what you have, especially those of us who are more fortunate and privileged than others.”

 While Reeny’s Family Christmas is quickly becoming a holiday staple for Smith and her family, they also share another big tradition offstage.
 “My grandfather is a pastor, so every Christmas I can remember I’ve been in church on Christmas morning,” she says.
 “After church, we go home, we open presents, and then the whole family gets together for a Christmas dinner.”

 Trading off between her large extended family, this year, Smith’s aunt will host the family dinner, and next year it will be her grandparent’s turn.
 Just don’t expect to hear of Smith doing any hosting herself.
 “I don’t think they would trust anything I cooked,” she laughs.

-While 2019 has been a busy year for Smith, 2020 is shaping up to be just as demanding.
-It is not surprising to hear it will include a new Christmas album.
+While 2019 has been a busy year for Smith, 2020 is shaping to be just as demanding.
+So it is not surprising to hear it will include a new Christmas album.
 And given the success of Reeny’s Family Christmas, she is also planning on including family members.
 “It’s becoming a bit of a thing now for us during Christmas, so I think it’s only fitting that will all chime in for the album as well.”